cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Using `verifySignature` ensures it is safe to call a remote function in the given processor.
 When `verifySignature` returns `false`, it may mean ony of these things:

 * the block being inspected is not a processor,
-* the processor doesn't contain code corresponding to the remote module, or the code is not compatible with expected version (module signatures differ),
+* the processor doesn't contain code corresponding to the remote module, or the code is not compatible with an expected version (module signatures differ),
 * the processor contains the correct remote module code, but the initialization hasn't completed yet.

 It is possible to use several variables in the `remote` clause, in which case the remote module can be accessed though any of them.
-Mindcode doesn't make any assumptions about the identity of these processors (particularly, whether they point to the same processor or not).
+Mindcode doesn't make any assumptions about the identity of these processors (particularly whether they point to the same processor or not).

 Processor references can also be stored in an array.
-However, individual array elements cannot be directly used to access the remote module. instead, the reference needs to be stored to a bound processor variable first:
+However, individual array elements cannot be directly used to access the remote module.
+Instead, the reference needs to be stored to a bound processor variable first:

 ```
 var p1, p2;